minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Somewhere in the test process, the party should supply the user with a token.
 This can either be during registration, while taking the test, or when delivering the results.

 The token should be presented in a way that the user can enter it in the app.
-Manual text entry is provided in the CoronaTester app, however to enhance security and avoid rogue retrieval, the token should be sufficiently large; providing the user with a QR code that the CoronaTester app can scan is considered more secure.
+Manual text entry is provided in the CoronaTester app, however to enhance security and avoid rogue retrieval, the token should be sufficiently large; providing the user with a QR code that the CoronaTester app can scan is a good way to provide a larger token.
 It is possible to use both a manual token and a QR so the user can choose their desired method.

 ### Analog tokens